chukwumaokere/munch/README.md

 # Munch
-## A lightweight easy to use template engine + Framework
+## A lightweight, easy-to-use, open source template engine + PHP based framework to expedite site creation.

 With munch, you get to create your own template system using PHP as the preprocessor, as PHP was intended to be used.
 Natively supports HTML/CSS/JS